takenet/messaginghub-client-csharp/docs/en/1-introduction.md

 - Send and receive [notifications](http://messaginghub.io/docs/sdks/notifications)
 - Send [commands](http://messaginghub.io/docs/sdks/commands)

 ## Hosting

-Finally, you can host your code with us for his work with Messaging Hub is always available.
+Finally, you can host your code with us so that your work with the Messaging Hub will always be available.
 See more in [Hosting](http://messaginghub.io/docs/sdks/hosting).

 ## Contributions